ArvidQuarshie/javascript/README.md

 # javascript

-this is a java script html exercise file.
+This is a repo for all javascript lessons and practices.